b2renger/Introduction_A-frame/README.md

 For our examples we will use textures from this [link](https://polyhaven.com/a/forest_leaves_02) - (btw [polyhaven](https://polyhaven.com) is awesome !)

-First you need to load your image in the assets part of our programm :
+First you need to load your image into replit you can just drag and drop it onto the 'assets' folder.
+Then in the assets part of our programm you can import it:

 ```html
 <img id="leavestex" src="assets/forest_leaves_02_diffuse_1k.jpg">
 ```
-In replit you can create a folder, name it *assets* and upload files into it.

 Then in the **a-plane** object (or in any entity) you can set the **src** for the **material** like this :